ebi-uniprot/ProtVista/dataServicesAndFormat.md

 ```

 ## Default categories and types
 It is important to understand what feature categories and types are supported by default.
-Please get familiar with the [feature categories and types supported by the viewer](./userGuide.html#feature-categories-and-types)
+Please get familiar with the [feature categories and types supported by ProtVista](./userGuide.html#feature-categories-and-types)

 ## Excluding categories
 You can always exclude those categories you are not interested in, for instance: